mutheumbuta/Numbergame/README.md

 The Number Game is a simple Python terminal game where the computer randomly generates a number between 1 and 100, and the player tries to guess it within a limited number of attempts.

-The game provides hints such as "Too High" or "Too Low" to help the player guess the correct number.

 ## Features

 * Easy – 10 attempts